vEnhance/web.evanchen.cc/input/faq-rules.md

     instead, either another related law or contract is violated, or consequences instead come from a school/institution/etc.

+### {{ faq("CR-13", "Are AIME I problems harder/easier than AIME II?") }}

+There is no pattern.
+The two drafts are called something like Lion/Tiger or Holmes/Watson or Heart/Soul or whatever while being written, then randomly assigned to one of I and II.
+So any trends that one exam has more difficult problems is purely noise.

+Same is true for AMC A and B exams.

 [amc]: https://www.maa.org/math-competitions
 [usa2003]: upload/usamo-2003-rubric.pdf
 [taiwan]: handouts/TaiwanTST/TaiwanTST.pdf